Why Harvard University Attracts Students in the World

 International applicants applying for either UG or PG courses at Harvard University have to submit the following documents and English language proficiency test scores along with their applications:

-Note: Minimum scores for each of the English language proficiency tests may vary with the course of application at Harvard.
+Note: Minimum scores for each English language proficiency test may vary depending on the application course at Harvard.

 Get detailed information about application fees, deadlines, cost of attendance, types of aid available and other details at Harvard University admissions.

-Talking about Harvard admissions, we cannot miss talking about the acceptance rate.
-Harvard’s acceptance rate has been fluctuating between 5.3% - 3.4% between the years 2020 and 2024.
+We cannot miss discussing the acceptance rate of Harvard admissions.
+Harvard’s acceptance rate fluctuated between 5.3% and 3.4% between 2020 and 2024.
 In the recent admission stats, it was noted that:

 • A total of 56,937 applications were received for admission in 2024.